-Netta Yerushalmy is a dance artist based in New York City since 2000.
+Netta Yerushalmy is an award winning dance artist based in New York City since 2000.
 Her work aims to engage with audiences by imparting the sensation of things as they are perceived, not as they are known, and to challenge how meaning is attributed and constructed.

-In New York City Netta’s work is regularly presented in venues such as La Mama, Danspace Project, Harkness Dance Festival, Dance New Amsterdam, Movement Research.
-In Israel she has been presented by numerous festivals including Curtain-Up, Jerusalem International Dance Week, Intimadance, International-Exposure, and Different Dance.
+In the US, Netta’s work has been commissioned and presented by venues such as the Joyce Theater, Danspace Project, American Dance Festival, New York Live Arts, La Mama, Harkness Dance Festival, and Movement Research.
+In Israel, she has been presented by numerous festivals including Curtain-Up, Jerusalem International Dance Week, Intimadance, International-Exposure, and Different Dance.
 Her work was also performed at the International Solo-Dance-Theater Festival (Stuttgart).

-Her recent collaborations with philosopher David Kishik include The work of Dance in the Age of Sacred Lives, produced by HAU Hebbel am Ufer in Berlin (2013), and Critique of Pure Movement - an evening of theory and performance at the ICI Berlin (2013).
+Her collaborations with philosopher David Kishik include The Work of Dance in the Age of Sacred Lives, produced by HAU Hebbel am Ufer in Berlin, and Critique of Pure Movement - an evening of theory and performance at the ICI Berlin.

-She was a member of Doug Varone and Dancers from 2007-2012 and has also performed with Nancy Bannon, Karinne Keithley, Mark Jarecki, Noemie LaFrance, Ronit Ziv, and the Metropolitan Opera Ballet.
+As a performer Netta has worked with Joanna Kotze, Doug Varone and Dancers (2007-2012), Karinne Keithley, Nancy Bannon, Mark Jarecki, Noemie LaFrance, Ronit Ziv, and the Metropolitan Opera Ballet.